 Address Conflict Logically

-If you are finding yourself breaking a financial goal by reverting to old spending habits,
+If you are finding yourself breaking financial goals by reverting to old spending habits,

-identify what value might be causing you to stray and take the time to ask yourself if the decision is appropriate given your current financial situation.
+identify what value might be causing you to stray.
+Take the time to ask yourself if the decision is appropriate given your current financial situation.